 In all the circumstances, I find myself in agreement with the summary of the position set out in the defendants’ skeleton argument on this appeal: “The judge was aware that there were faults and gaps in the defendant’s proof of title.
 This was what gave the claimant scope to dispute it… But none of the points made on the evidence (at trial, and thoroughly developed in the claimant’s skeleton argument for this appeal) is explained by any theory better than the conclusions reached by the judge.”
 I agree.
 This appeal must therefore be dismissed.”

-In commenting on the case, Holmes & Hills’ acting solicitor said that:
+In commenting on the case, the acting solicitor at Holmes & Hills stated:

 "From the outset this was clearly an important, but also emotive, case to the clients and I could not turn down their request for help.
 The premises have considerable value and our clients would in no way contemplate not defending the claim.